 • The statistics, settings, and status of your account and campaigns all influence your score.
 Most experienced Google Ads Managers change the default settings for things like campaign type, campaign sub-type, automatic bidding, and advanced location.
 Additionally, too many campaigns with statuses of Pauses, Removed, or Limited by Budget may influence your scoring.

 • The way you have put Google’s recommendations into action or if you ignored suggestions will have a scoring impact.
 Investigate repairs or technical issues, keeping your ads from being served in search results.
 Check for broken URLs, disapproved ads, and Google will flag empty ad groups.

-Redundant keywords and non-serving keywords can stop your ads from showing.
+• Redundant keywords and non-serving keywords can stop your ads from showing.
 Having too few ads for effecting testing can hinder account performance.
-Underutilizing call extensions, price extension, site link extensions, and structured snippets are great ways to ad performance.
+Underutilizing call extensions, price extensions, site link extensions, and structured snippets are great ways to ad performance.

 • Google’s algorithms will play a role in your score and how your account compares to your competitors: Google is always updating and making changes to how it determines which ads to show and how ads are ranked.

 What Are Google Ads Optimization Tools?